 In 1898, it was revealed that the donor was Mrs. Lambert Swale of Settle, in Yorkshire.
-It was said that she donated the money after visiting Toronto, and being dismayed at exclusive pew-holding system at St. James.
+It was said that she donated the money after visiting Toronto and being dismayed at exclusive pew-holding system at St. James Cathedral.
 On her return to England, she arranged for the money to be sent to build the Church of the Holy Trinity.
 During the years ahead, Mrs. Swale continued to support the church.
 The following is a quote is from Eric Arthur’s book, “Toronto—No mean City.”
 “She provided silver sacramental plate for public use and smaller service for private ministrations, a large supply of fair linen, a covering of Genoa velvet for the altar, and surplice for the clergy.”

 Bishop Strachan hired Henry Bower Lane as the architect of Holy Trinity.
 He had designed a section of Osgoode Hall, as well as Little Trinity Church on King Street East.
-Henry Bower Lane had been a pupil of Sir.
-Charles Barry, the designer of the Houses of Parliament at Westminster.
-When Holy Trinity was consecrated on 27 October 1847, the Bishop invited poor families of the Church of England faith to make the new church their spiritual home.
+Henry Bower Lane had been a pupil of Sir Charles Barry, the designer of the Houses of Parliament at Westminster.
+When Holy Trinity was consecrated on October 27, 1847, the Bishop invited poor families of the Church of England faith to make the new church their spiritual home.
 This was not an attempt to restrict the parishioners to those of humble means, but rather to fulfill the terms attached to the donation.
 It was the first church in Toronto to have free pews.
 At the time, most churches charged pew rental fees.
 The cost of a pew at St. James Cathedral was prohibitive for those lacking a sizeable income.

 Because the pews in Holy Trinity were free, the church had no reliable source of income.
 Bishop Strachan appointed his young chaplain, Henry Scadding, who was employed as a classics master at Upper Canada College, to be the church’s “Incumbent,” with no salary.
 He remained its rector until 1875.
 He died in 1901.